 Participants

 This study used a cross-sectional research design.
 In total, 3047 college students were recruited online based on voluntary participation to complete a questionnaire.
 College students with depressive symptoms were screened via the Beck Depression Inventory (BDI)-II, and 472 students had depressive symptoms, with a depression detection rate of 15.49% (Figure 1).
 Inclusion criteria were participants who were college students, aged 18-26 years, had a score of ≥ 14 on the BDI-II, with a scores of 14-19, 20-28, and 29-63 indicating mild, moderate, and severe depression, respectively, and had no other psychiatric disorders and no brain injury.
 The exclusion criteria were participants who took drugs, such as barbiturates, benzodiazepines, and chloral hydrate, majored in sports, and had contraindications for exercise.
-After 30 invalid questionnaires with regular responses, a short response time (< 3 min), or outliers that exceeded the standard deviation ± 3 were exlcuded, 442 valid questionnaires (93.64%) were obtained.
+After 30 invalid questionnaires with regular responses, a short response time (< 3 min), or outliers that exceeded the standard deviation ± 3 were excluded, 442 valid questionnaires (93.64%) were obtained.
 This study was approved by the Ethics Committee of the Shanghai University of Sport (102772021RT007).

 Measures